KhiopsML/khiops-python/doc/util/README.md

 # You'll need the python packages in the requirements.txt file in the doc/ directory
 # Warning: If you create a virtualenv, do not place it within the doc/ directory.
 #          The installed packages may contain .md files and Zensical will process them!
-# pip install -U -r doc/requirements.txt
+# pip install -U -r doc/util/requirements.txt

 # Execute this if there were non committed updates to samples.py or samples_sklearn.py:
-# cd doc && ./convert-samples-hook && cd ..
+# doc/util/convert-samples-hook

 # To clean the html documentation
-# cd doc && ./clean-doc && cd ..
+# doc/util/clean-doc

 # Create the HTML documentation:
 # - Downloads the khiops-python-tutorial resources
 # - Generates the Markdown version of the tutorials
-# - Executes Zensical (output: _doc_build/html)
+# - Executes Zensical (output: doc/build/html)
-cd doc && ./create-doc -d -t || true && cd ..
+doc/util/create-doc -d -t

 # To only execute Zensical on updated Markdown resources
 # zensical build